realness-online/web/docs/contributing.md

 ![Realness](../src/style/icons.svg)

-You should deploy your own instance of realness and understand the [philosopy](philosophy.md) and [architecture](architecture.md) and get a development setup going before contributing
+You should deploy your own instance of realness and understand the [philosopy](philosophy.md) and [architecture](architecture.md) before contributing

 `yarn deploy` runs linting and tests that global code coverages requirements are met.
-Artifacts are created that you can use to see exactly what lines of code are being covered by tests. and whats in the built files
+Artifacts are created that you can use to understand and what is going on

+`/artifacts/unit/coverage/lcov-report/index.html` will be particularly useful for understanding what code is being tested

 ## Scripts

 I normally have three tabs on terminal running the following scripts

-- `yarn serve` runs the client code
+- `yarn serve` runs the client code on `http://localhost:8080`
 - `yarn workers:dev` keeps the workers current
 - `yarn test --watch --coverage --verbose` runs tests with code coverage on whats been changed